-- Coding theory based, since McEliece crypto system (1978) - A random linear code is specified by a matrix G s.t. a message x is encoded into a codeword xG.
-Can easily check if c is a codeword, but seems hard to check if c is close in Hamming distance to a codeword. - Structured linear codes exist for which error correcting algorithms can correct sparse errors - Idea: Masquerade structured codes to look random.
+Coding theory based, since McEliece crypto system (1978)

+- A linear code is specified by a matrix G. Message x is encoded into a codeword xG.
+Can easily check if c is a codeword. - Structured linear codes exist for which error correcting algorithms can correct sparse errors - i.e., recover x from xG+e where the error vector e has a large fraction of Os - But for a random linear code, this seems hard - Idea: Masquerade structured codes to look random.
 Secret key reveals the original structured code.
 Encrypt as a codeword plus a sparse noise vector. - Not commonly used today, as large key sizes and slow computation